A Rather Weak 'Attempt' To Defend

 out that the dialectic law was observed after all.

-But, as we have seen this is not
+as we have seen, this isn't

-even remotely correct -- so my criticisms still stand.
+even remotely correct; so my criticisms still stand.

 And finally, we have this: